BUGS, BUGS, and more BUG Keys.

 087.....
 Canadian Bug made for the Royal Canadian Air Force by Wilson, Toronto.
 Circa 1940.

 088&089.
 A Canadian Vertical Bug and a MINI Bug, both made by Merric of Ontario.
 The vertical bug known as the "MERRICK VERTICAL BUG KEY" can be seen on the front cover of Morsum Magnificat Nr77, Sept/Oct 2001.
-The photo shows the vertical without it's paddles fitted, my mistake.
+The photo shows the vertical without it's paddles fitted.

 091. ....
 American Bunnell Martin Flash Bug Type 5-48.
 Circa 1930s.

 093.....
 American Logan Reverse Frame Bug.
-Circa 1930s.
-A LOGAN/SPEED X TRANSITIONAL.
+Circa late 1930s.
+A Logan Speed X Model 501 Professional.
 Has similar looks to the early Speed X of Les Logan, with a 6 1/4" by 3 1/2" nickel plated base and a reverse frame where the arms extend to the rear to carry the pivots.
 Three feet held on with pins and not screws.
 Also has the 1/4" contacts.
+Supplied without a label to various retail outlets in America.

 094.....
 American Logan Speed X Model 510.
 Circa 1930/40s.
 This is a smart little bug with a nice black and gold finish.
 The base is hollowed out cast metal with the three feet on pins, the base measures 5 3/4" by 2 1/2".
 The label reads "SPEED X. MODEL 510.
 MFD BY LES LOGAN CO.
 SAN FRANCISCO.
 CALIF.
 U.S.A."